-We expect Firms to have a comprehensive business continuity plan and evidence of its effectiveness through appropriate testing.
+We expect Firms to have a comprehensive business continuity plan and evidence of its effectiveness through appropriate testing or in maintaining continuity of business during the COVID-19 pandemic.

 We would expect to see a low level of substantive complaints and demonstration of a clear process for resolving complaints.